puppetlabs/puppet-docs/source/pe/3.7/install_system_requirements.markdown

 Hardware Requirements
 -----

-Puppet Enterprise's hardware requirements depend on the type of installation you have and on the function a machine performs.
+Puppet Enterprise's hardware requirements depend on the size of the environment you have.

-### Monolithic (all-in-one) Installation

-Monolithic installs are suitable for deployments up to 500 nodes.
+### Evaluation Environment

+An evaluation environment is run on a monolithic installation and is suitable for evaluating PE on 250 or fewer nodes.
 We recommend that your hardware meets the following:

-- The **puppet master**, **PE console**, and **PuppetDB** node: at least 4-8 processor cores, 8 GB RAM
-- **Puppet agent** nodes: any hardware able to run the supported operating system
-- All machines require very accurate timekeeping
-- For `/var/`, at least 1 GB of free space for each PE component on a given node
+- A 4-core server with 4GB of RAM and high-performance disk space
-- For PE-installed PostgreSQL, at least 100 GB of free space in `/opt/` for data gathering
+- At least 100GB of free storage in `/opt` for PuppetDB
-- For no PE-installed PostgreSQL, `/opt/` needs at least 1 GB of disk space available

-### Split Installation
+### Small Environment

-For larger deployments (500-1000, or more nodes), we recommend a split install.
+A small environment is run on a monolithic installation and is suitable for running PE on 500 nodes.
 We recommend that your hardware meets the following:

-- **Puppet master**, **PE console**, and **PuppetDB** nodes: at least 8 processor cores, 8 GB RAM, and high-performance disk space (per node)
-- **Puppet agent** nodes: any hardware able to run the supported operating system
-- All machines require very accurate timekeeping
+- 4-core server with 16GB of RAM and high-performance disk space for the Puppet master, PE console, and PuppetDB nodes
+  - Amazon EC2 m3.xlarge instances are adequate for each of these servers.
+- At least 100GB of free space in `/opt` on the PuppetDB node
+- At least 1GB of free space in `/var` on each node

+### Medium Environment

+A medium environment is run on a split installation and is suitable for running PE on up to 1,000 nodes.
+We recommend that your hardware meets the following:

+- 4-core servers with 16GB of RAM and high-performance disk space for the Puppet master, PE console, and PuppetDB nodes
+  - Amazon EC2 m3.xlarge instances are adequate for each of these servers
-- For `/var/`, at least 1 GB of free space for each PE component on a given node
+- At least 100GB of free space in `/opt` on the PuppetDB node
-- For PE-installed PostgreSQL, at least 100 GB of free space in `/opt/` for data gathering
+- At least 1GB of free space in `/var` on each node

-- For no PE-installed PostgreSQL, `/opt/` needs at least 1 GB of disk space available
+### Large Environment

+A large environment is run on a split/large environment installation and is suitable for running PE on 1,000 or more nodes.
+We recommend that your hardware meets the following:

+- **Puppet masters**: Four 4-core servers with 16GB of RAM and 40GB of high-performance disk space each
+   - Amazon EC2 m3.xlarge instances are adequate for servers in this role.
+- **Console Server**: An 8-core server with 30GB of RAM and 40GB of high-performance disk space
+   - Amazon EC2 m3.2xlarge instances are adequate for servers in this role.
+- **PuppetDB**: An 8-core server with 30GB of RAM and 100GB of high-performance disk space
+   - Amazon EC2 m3.2xlarge instances are adequate for servers in this role.

+For large environments with more than 2,000 nodes under management, it may be necessary to add ActiveMQ resources:

+- **ActiveMQ Hub**: 4-8 cores, 8GB of RAM, and 10GB of disk space
+- **ActiveMQ Spokes**: 4 cores, 4GB of RAM, and 10GB of disk space

+It may be desirable to move the certificate authority (CA) role to a separate node.

+- **Certificate Authority**: 4 cores, 4GB of RAM, 40GB of storage

 Supported Browsers
 -----